Looking for a weekend getaway? Lake Como in North Italy is the perfect place to go, just a 40 minute drive from Milan Malpensa airport.

 Since most tourists are day visitors the town gets quiet towards evening after the crowds have left.
 At that time you can find peaceful corners like this:

 Now we have seen Bellaggio, Menaggio, Tremezzo and a whole row of pretty villages south of them.
 Our Lake Como weekend is about to finish.
 It’s Sunday night, time to say goodbye and head back to the airport.

 Arrivederci Lago di Como

 - Find our all Italy posts on the Italy category page.

 - If you like cities, read about Rome, Florence and Bologna.

-- If you like castles and hilltop villages, check out this: Emilia Romagna: Looking for Italy’s Prettiest Villages
+- If you like castles and hilltop villages, check out Emilia Romagna: Looking for Italy’s Prettiest Villages